 Since 2011, Make Music Chicago has pioneered the “Sousapalooza” – an invitation for hundreds of brass, wind, and percussion players to come together and sightread the music of The March King, John Philip Sousa.

-This year, Sousapaloozas will be held in numerous cities around the US, full list to come.
-Below are confirmed locations.
+This year, Sousapaloozas will be held in numerous cities around the US.
 Download the music, bring your horn, and join the band!

 Sousapalooza Repertoire (click to download):

 Hands Across the Sea

 Liberty Bell March

 Stars and Stripes Forever

 Washington Post March

 NOTE: Chicago has a different repertoire list, please see below.

 Whether you last played 20 minutes ago or 20 years ago, we invite you to relive the good ol’ days of concert band!
 Join the Navy Band Great Lakes with Make Music Chicago this June 21st for Sousapalooza, the annual band instrument play-along event.
 Chairs will be provided, but you will need to bring your own stand or flip folder.
 Click here to RSVP and download music!